stclib/STC/README.md

 Installation
 ------------
 Because it is headers-only, headers can simply be included in your program.
-The methods are static by default (some inlined).
+By default, functions are static (some inlined).
 You may add the *include* folder to the **CPATH** environment variable to let GCC, Clang, and TinyC locate the headers.

-If containers are used across several translation units with common instantiated container types, it is recommended to build as a "library" to minimize the executable size.
-To enable this mode, specify **-DSTC_HEADER** as a compiler option in your build environment and place all the instantiations of containers used in a single C-source file, e.g.:
+If containers are used across several translation units with common instantiated container types, it is recommended to build as a "library" with external linking to minimize executable size.
+To enable this, specify `-DSTC_HEADER` as compiler option in your build environment.
+Next, place all the instantiations of the containers used inside a single C-source file as in the example below, and `#define STC_IMPLEMENT` at top.
+You may also cherry-pick external linking mode on individual containers by `#define i_opt c_header` and `#define i_opt c_implement`, or force static symbols by `#define i_opt c_static` before container includes.
 ```c
 // stc_libs.c
 #define STC_IMPLEMENT